rosyyang224/ganimation-age-extension/README.md

 Despite architectural improvements, some aging effects were applied uniformly across the face, lacking spatial specificity.
 The small training subset (1,000 images) limited generalization, and combining AU and age sometimes led to visual inconsistencies.
 Additionally, the attention mechanism was not always effective at prioritizing age-relevant regions.

-> Nevertheless, our architectural extensions—particularly the modular **Age ModNet**, **DisPatchGAN**, and **VGG perceptual supervision**—demonstrate that dual-control over expression and aging is achievable with strong identity preservation and expressive fidelity.

 ---

 ## Results Summary